JaosnHsieh/mvc-passport-socal-login-boilerplate/README.md

 check above links for more details.

-# Change query/create Users logic ( nomarlly created a user in the database in but I haven't done this )
+# Change query/create Users logic ( nomarlly created a user in the database but I haven't done this )
 go
 ```
 app/auth/facebook.js